 Lacrosse is a great way to teach youth that life is not all good, good all the time, or instantly good.
 It takes a lot of hard work and discipline to succeed.
 Just as the Haudenosaunee use lacrosse for instruction, they also use stories and their oral traditions.

 Rex remembers a story an elder wiseman once told him.
 “Imagine that everything good is in your right leg,” the wiseman said.
 “In your left leg is disappointment, death, illness—everything bad.
 When you try to hop around on your right leg, you can’t get far.”
 We have two legs and need both for life’s journey.
 We experience both good and bad.

-This philosophy of interconnectedness is what makes the Iroquois Nationals so good at lacrosse.
+This philosophy of interconnectedness is what makes the Haudenosaunee Nationals so good at lacrosse.
 The Haudenosaunee are governed by the key values of peace, friendship, and healing, and it’s evident they don’t compartmentalize.

 “Stay true to who you are,” Rex says, “and play on.”

-Rex Lyons, a member of the Eel Clan of the Onondaga Nation, is a former player and current Board Member of the Iroquois Nationals Lacrosse Team.
-Rex is also President and Spokesperson for the Iroquois Nationals Development Group, a nonprofit whose mission is: To prepare our Haudenosaunee and Indigenous youth for international competition, raise awareness of the traditional and cultural aspects of the game of lacrosse, and expose our players to educational opportunities.
+Rex Lyons, a member of the Eel Clan of the Onondaga Nation, is a former player and current Board Member of the Haudenosaunee Nationals Lacrosse Team.
+Rex is also a Trustee and Spokesperson for the Haudenosaunee Nationals Development Group, a nonprofit whose mission is: To prepare our Haudenosaunee and Indigenous youth for international competition, raise awareness of the traditional and cultural aspects of the game of lacrosse, and expose our players to educational opportunities.